rancher/rke2/tests/terraform/README.md

 # Common Issues:

 - Issues related to terraform plugin please also delete the modules/.terraform folder
+- Issues related to terraform failed to find local token , please also delete modules/.terraform folder
 - In mac m1 maybe you need also to go to rke2/tests/terraform/modules and run `terraform init` to download the plugins

 # Debugging
 To focus individual runs on specific test clauses, you can prefix with `F`.
-For example, in the [create cluster test](../tests/terraform/createcluster_test.go), you can update the initial creation to be: `FIt("Starts up with no issues", func() {` in order to focus the run on only that clause.
+For example, in the [create cluster test](../tests/terraform/cases/createcluster_test.go), you can update the initial creation to be: `FIt("Starts up with no issues", func() {` in order to focus the run on only that clause.